 Immediately following the online registration period and through the end of the second week of the fall and spring semesters, course additions may be made if students have the consent of the instructor of the course into which the student wishes to enroll.
-Students must turn in their add cards by the end of the second week of classes.
+Students must add the approved course in Banner by the end of the second week of classes.
 In the case of half-credit courses running for the second half of the fall or spring semester, students may add the class in accordance with a schedule announced by the Office of the Registrar.

 Students may not add a course after the deadline.
 Petitions for exceptions to this rule will be considered by the Office of the Registrar, and, if approved, a charge of $50 per add will be assessed.
 The Office of the Registrar may forward to the Administration Committee any petitions for which the registrar requests faculty review and a committee decision.

-After the fifth week of classes, a student may petition the Administration Committee in writing to withdraw from a course for exceptional personal reasons, which may include but are not limited to significant injuries and non-chronic illnesses.
+After the drop deadline, a student may petition the Administration Committee in writing to withdraw from a course for exceptional personal reasons, which may include but are not limited to significant injuries and non-chronic illnesses.
 The petition should be endorsed by the student's Student Life Dean.
 Students may petition the Disability Resource Center staff to withdraw from a course for reasons based on a documented disability.
 If permission is granted, the course will be removed from the student's transcript; if it is denied, the student will remain on the roster for that course.
-Withdrawals for other reasons are not permitted after the end of the fifth week.
+Withdrawals for other reasons are not permitted after the end of the eighth week of classes.
 A student may also petition the Administration Committee to correct the student's enrollment if the student provides written confirmation from the instructor that the student did not attend the class.
 If permission is granted, a charge of $50 per dropped course will be assessed.
 A student who fails to complete the work of a course will receive a failing grade in that course.